edgexfoundry/edgex-docs/docs_src/microservices/application/available/AppServiceConfigurable.md

 Next, each function and its required information is listed.
 Each function typically has associated Parameters that must be configured to properly execute the function as designated by `Parameters:` under `{FunctionName}`.
 Knowing which parameters are required for each function, can be referenced by taking a look at  the [Available Configurable Pipeline Functions](#available-configurable-pipeline-functions) section below.

 !!! note
     By default, the configuration provided is set to use `EdgexMessageBus` as a trigger.
 This means you must have EdgeX Running with devices sending data in order to trigger the pipeline.
 You can also change the trigger to be HTTP.
-For more details on triggers, view the `Triggers`documentation located in the [Triggers](./Triggers.md) section.
+For more details on triggers, view the `Triggers`documentation located in the [Triggers](../Triggers.md) section.

 That's it!
 Now we can run/deploy this service and the functions pipeline will process the data with functions we've defined.

 ## Pipeline Per Topics

-The above pipeline configuration in [Getting Started](#getting-started) section is the preferred way if your use case only requires a single functions pipeline.
+The above pipeline configuration in [Introduction](#introduction) section is the preferred way if your use case only requires a single functions pipeline.
 For use cases that require multiple functions pipelines in order to process the data differently based on the `profile`, `device` or `source` for the Event, there is the Pipeline Per Topics feature.
 This feature allows multiple pipelines to be configured in the `[Writable.Pipeline.PerTopicPipelines]`section.
 This section is a map of pipelines.
 The map key must be unique , but isn't used so can be any value.
 Each pipleline is defined by the following configuration settings:

 - Id - This is the unique ID given to each pipeline
 - Topics - Comma separated list of topics that control when the pipeline is executed.
 See [Pipeline Per Topics](../AdvancedTopics/#pipeline-per-topics)  for details on using wildcards in the topic.
 - ExecutionOrder - This is the list of functions, in order, that the pipeline will execute.
-Same as `ExecutionOrder` in the above example in the  [Getting Started](#getting-started) section
+Same as `ExecutionOrder` in the above example in the  [Introduction](#introduction) section

 !!! example "Example - Writable.Pipeline.PerTopicPipelines"
     In this example Events from the device  `Random-Float-Device` are transformed to JSON and then HTTP exported.
 At the same time, Events for the source `Int8`  are transformed to XML and then HTTP exported to same endpoint.
 Note the custom naming for `TransformJson` and `TransformXml`.
 This is taking advantage of the [Multiple Instances of a Function](#multiple-instances-of-a-function) described below.